lilyhanhub/kickstarter-analysis/README.md

   * Lastly, a line chart was inserted showing the pecentage of successful, failed, or canceled projects by the goal-amount ranges, with a title
     "Outcomes Based on Goal".
   * Challenges:
     * While filtering the "Subcategory" column by "plays", I only used the filter on the Kickstarter worksheet "Subcategory column.
-However, the
+However, when populating the "Number Successful", "Number Failed", "Number Canceled" columns, the other subcategories were still be counted.
+After troubleshooting this issue, I added the criteria "plays" to all my COUNTIFS() arguments, and the problem was solved.
+    * While creating the line chart, I selected the whole table to create the line chart, and I was given a chart with Y-values of number of campaigns.
+This chart was difficult to determine the trend.
+To overcome the difficulty, I filtered the table Y-values to percentage of successful, failed, and canceled.
+Finally, the filtered chart tells the relationship between the outcomes and the goal-amount ranges.

     For more information, see [the line chart visualizing the relationship between outcomes and launch goals.](/Outcomes_vs_Goals.png)

 ## Results: